dv1/gst-soup-server-example/README.md

 In case the pipeline encounters the EOS event, the pipeline is put to the READY state, and all connections are closed.

+NOTE: This example expects the user to specify a content MIME type.
+It is theoretically possible to extend the code to not need that, and instead figure out a MIME type based on the source GstCaps the "stream" element produces.
+However, this adds some complexity to the code, so in order to keep it simple, this was omitted.